- Home

 Side effects of chemotherapy

 The side effects of chemotherapy vary depending on the individual and the type and dose of drugs given.
 Most side effects are short-term and gradually improve once treatment stops, but sometimes chemotherapy causes long-term side effects.
-Common side effects include tiredness, nausea, vomiting, diarrhoea, constipation, hair loss and mouth ulcers – all of which may affect your self-esteem and reduce your desire to have sex.
+Common side effects include fatigue, nausea, vomiting, diarrhoea, constipation, hair loss and mouth ulcers – all of which may affect your self-esteem and desire to have sex.

-Chemotherapy for ovarian or colon cancer can be given as liquid directly into the abdominal cavity.
+Chemotherapy for ovarian or bowel cancer can be given as liquid directly into the abdominal cavity (intraperitoneal chemotherapy).
 This can cause the belly to swell a little, which may affect your body image, but the liquid will drain away after a short time.

 More resources